jenkinsci/blueocean-plugin/blueocean-rest/README.md

 ## Crumbs

+Jenkins usually requires a "crumb" with posted reuqests to prevent request forgery and other shenanigans.
-To avoid needing a crumb to POST data, the header "Content-Type: application/json" must be used.
+To avoid needing a crumb to POST data, the header `Content-Type: application/json` *must* be used.

 ## Run BlueOcean plugin